OrdinaryEnder/OrdinaryEnder/README.md

 ### Hi there 👋

 * Who am i?
-  I'm OrdinaryEnder, a year 8 student from Indonesia
+  I'm OrdinaryEnder, a student from Indonesia

   I like playing Mobile Legends Bang Bang, Watching discord chat, Writing codes (sometimes), and trying new games